 What do you consider your greatest failure?
 3

-I can report from my self-assessment that often these thoughts will provoke other topics or themes, and I wouldn’t consider Stawicki’s list definitive.
-Feel free to follow flights of fancy but keep good notes!
+I can report from my self-assessment that often these thoughts will provoke other topics or themes, and therefore I wouldn’t consider Stawicki’s list definitive.
+Feel free to follow flights of fancy but make sure to keep good notes!

 Another way to get some inspiration in this part of the process is to try using the ‘Build a Mission Statement’ app at Franklin Covey.
 This simple web form will walk you through considering your passions, skills and talents.
 It will also guide you through a visioning process, whereby you answer simple questions that might reveal profound truths.
-The Franklin Covey website also provides several personal mission statement examples, including material from Gandhi, Martin Luther King Jr. and anonymous entries as well.
+Furthermore, they also provide several personal mission statement examples, including material from Gandhi, Martin Luther King Jr. and anonymous entries as well.
 Get inspired here.

 Once you have spent time considering your values, goals, talents, passions, limitations and regrets, you will be able to move on to the next stage in Stawicki’s recipe.

 Use Your Imagination